Web Developer, Silverstripe

 Being able to collaborate on different projects during his AUT degree was not only enjoyable but also created the opportunity to produce impressive work, Giovanni says.

-“It also meant that we produced some incredible work that even impresses people overseas.”
+“It also meant that we produced some incredible work that has even impressed people overseas.”